Stuycs-K/project03-final-09-sheklyoue/README.md

 - Li Han You

 ## Project Description:
-Our project is a simple group chat that allows for multiple people to join and keeps track of their names.
+Our project is a simple chat server that allows up to 25 users to connect.
 The chat will display messages when people connect and disconnect and has a username list containing all of the present people in the chat.

 ## Video Link